BertRaeymaekers/scrapbook/README.md

 ## monitor.sh
 **bash**

-Simple script to see if websites has changed.
+Simple script to see if websites have changed.